SARVESHVARADKAR123/RAGnition/README.md

 - ⚡ **Performance**:
   - Fast inference via **Groq API** (LLaMA 3 / Mixtral)
   - Embedded caching via **ChromaDB**
+  - Reuse of **past RAG sessions** without re-uploading
   - Session memory and vectorstore reuse
-  - Fallback to default LLM chat (no input required)
+  - Fallback to default LLM chat (if no document used)

 - 🛠️ Modular, clean code using:
   - `LangChain` + `Chroma`
   - `HuggingFace` Embeddings
   - `Streamlit` UI
   - `Python` standard tooling

+---

+## 🧠 Intelligent Document Handling

+> You can chat even **without uploading anything**.

+✅ The app supports:
+- **Reusing previously embedded documents** via the sidebar dropdown
+- **Default LLM fallback** if no document is selected at all
+- No need to re-upload — RAGnition remembers your documents (`ChromaDB` + metadata caching)

 ---